Bootstrapping conformal QED$_3$ and deconfined quantum critical point: Introduction

-One of the most fundamental questions for QED$_3$ is the critical flavor number $\Nc$ which separates the chiral symmetry breaking phase ($N\leq\Nc$) from the conformal phase ($N>\Nc$).
-The value of $\Nc$ has been estimated by a variety of approaches \cite{Braun:2014wja, DiPietro:2015taa, Herbut:2016ide, Gusynin:2016som, Giombi:2015haa}.
-More results on the estimation of $\Nc$ are summarized in the Table 5 of \cite{Gukov:2016tnp}.
-The estimates are distributed in the range from 1 to 10.
-Besides the predominately theoretical significance, the exact value of $\Nc$ is also crucial for its applications in condensed matter physics.
-For instance, QED$_3$ coupled with $N_f=4$ (or 2 for four-components Dirac fermions) has been applied to high-temperature cuprate superconductors, see e.g. \cite{Rantner01,Rantner02,Hermele05}.
-The superconducting phase in the cuprate compounds depends on the value of the critical flavor number $\Nc$ in QED$_3$.

-QED$_3$ with $N_f=2$ also appears in the deconfined quantum phase transition \cite{Senthil03a, Senthil03b} in a surprising way.
-The effective theory of the phase transition is formulated in terms of ``deconfined" fractionalized degree of freedom while on either side of the phase transition, there are only conventional ``confined" order parameters.
-It leads to the discovery of a remarkable web of dualities in $3D$ \cite{Karch:2016sxi, Seiberg:2016gmd, Benini:2017dus, Wang:2017txt}.
-A paradigmatic example is the phase transition between N\'eel and Valence Bond Solid (VBS) phases of quantum antiferromagnets on the 2D square lattice.
-In the continuum limit, the N\'eel-VBS phase transition is described by the non-compact $CP^1$ (NCCP$^1$) model with $O(2)\times O(2)$ (easy plan model) or $SO(3) \times U(1)$ (fully $SU(2)$ spin symmetric model) global symmetry.
-The easy plan NCCP$^1$ model has a dual description in terms of QED$_3$ with $SU(2)$ flavor symmetry, and this theory is further conjectured to be self-dual which leads to $O(4)$ symmetry enhancement at the IR fixed point.
-Similarly, the NCCP$^1$ model with $SU(2)$ flavor symmetry is dual to the QED$_3$-GN model, which is also expected to be self-dual and its IR fixed point has enlarged $SO(5)$ symmetry.
-These dualities are part of the web of dualities in 3D, see \cite{Xu2018} for a review.
+The $N_f=2$ QED$_3$ has been proposed to describe the deconfined quantum critical point (DQCP) \cite{Senthil:2003eed}.
+A paradigmatic example of DQCP is the phase transition between N\'eel and Valence Bond Solid (VBS) phases of quantum antiferromagnets on the 2D square lattice.
+In the continuum limit, the N\'eel-VBS phase transition is described by the non-compact $CP^1$ (NCCP$^1$) model with $O(2)\times O(2)$ or $SO(3) \times U(1)$ symmetry, which are conjectured to be dual to the $N_f=2$ QED$_3$ itself or coupled with a critical boson, i.e., the QED$_3$-GNY model.
+The two theories are further conjectured to be self-dual with $O(4)/SO(5)$ symmetry enhancements and part of the 3D duality web \cite{Karch:2016sxi, Seiberg:2016gmd, Wang:2017txt}, see \cite{Senthil:2018cru} for a review.
+This scenario has been carefully studied using lattice simulations \cite{Nahum:2015jya, Nahum:2015vka, Qin2017, Sreejith:2018ypg, Serna:2018tct, Xu:2018wyg}.
+There is promising evidence for symmetry enhancement while it is not clear whether the phase transition is continuous or weakly first order.